onosproject/ran-simulator/docs/cli.md

 1) Follow the instructions in [Quick Start](quick_start.md) to deploy sd-ran subsystems and RAN simulator.

-2) Use the following command to access to `onos-cli` that you can run onos ransim
+2) Use the following command to access to [onos-cli][onos-cli] that you can run onos ransim
 commands:

 ```bash